 Arrangements for the use of university facilities, including both buildings and grounds consistent with this and other university policies, must be made in advance through event and meeting services office in Plaster Student Union 302, phone 417-836-5653.

-For press conferences on university-owned property contact university communications in Alumni Center 600, phone 417-836-6397.
+For press conferences on university-owned property contact strategic communication in Alumni Center 600, phone 417-836-6397.

 Responsible administrator and office: Office of the President

 Contact person in that office: Chief of Staff and Assistant to the President for Governmental Relations

 Approved by Board of Governors: Prior Revisions: May 19, 2006, February 18, 2000, August 3, 2001, November 15, 2002, October 22, 2004, and March 10, 2006<br />Approved by the Missouri State University Board of Governors: September 18, 1998